 In the space below, describe the similarities and differences between drawing in one-point perspective and drawing in two-point perspective.
 Then advance to Problem 3.

 Problem 3 - An Isometric Drawing

-On page 3.2, construct an isometric drawing of a rectangular prism by following these steps.
+Open the Cabri Jr. file ISODRAW.
+Construct an isometric drawing of a rectangular prism by following these steps.

 • First, you will construct lines using the Parallel tool.
 Refer to the diagram to the right.